yosiyajersson/java-Interview-questions/README.md

 That being said, you can still override a method that is implemented using a lambda expression by providing a different implementation of the same functional interface.
 This can be done either by providing a new lambda expression with a different implementation of the functional method, or by implementing the interface with a traditional method in a subclass.

-# what is runtime polimorpism and compile time polimorpism
+# 9.what is runtime polimorpism and compile time polimorpism
 Polymorphism is a fundamental concept in object-oriented programming that allows objects of different classes to be treated as if they are objects of the same class.
 There are two types of polymorphism in Java: runtime polymorphism (also known as dynamic polymorphism) and compile-time polymorphism (also known as static polymorphism).

 ### Runtime Polymorphism: